paulhibbitts/github-demo-markdown-file/README.md

-# GitHub Demo Markdown File
+# Standard and GitHub Flavored Markdown Demo

 Explore the wide range of Markdown features available for creating various types of content.